How to Easily Install Docker on Ubuntu

 sudo apt upgrade

-sudo apt install curl apt-transport-https ca-certificates
+sudo apt install curl ca-certificates

-curl – We will be using curl to fetch the gpg key for the Ubuntu versions of Docker. curl allows us to pipe this key directly to the apt package manager.
+curl – We will be using curl to fetch the GPG key for the Ubuntu versions of Docker. curl allows us to pipe this key directly to the apt package manager.

 ca-certificates – The final package we install is the bundle of certificates.
 These certificates are what helps the system know that the website it is connecting to is who they say they are.